Tangy Cranberry Salsa has just the right amount of zip. It’s a gorgeous snack or appetizer for any gathering, but especially for the holidays!

 - 1 jalapeno pepper seeded and minced

-- 2 tbsp lime juice
+- 2 tablespoon lime juice

-- 2/3 c white sugar
+- 2/3 cup sugar

-- 1/2 tsp garlic salt
+- 1/2 teaspoon garlic salt (with parsley flakes)

 - Serve at room temperature.
 We love to pour this over a block of cream cheese and scoop it up with crackers.